EZePiZy/RISC-V-CPU/programs/README.md

 ### 1 second delay:
 - In order to achieve one second delay between each turning on the CPU clock could be adjusted to execute one instruction per clock.
 - This would however make it impossible to use the pseudo-random generator sub-routine as it would take too long, therefore an alternative has to be found

+### Input interference:

+**Problem**

+The program uses the register `x31` or `t6` to interact with the testbench and user.
+The first bit of the register is set to 1 every second giving the program a known pulse and allowing for it to wait until this pulse arrives, this works under the assumption that checking if this value is 1 takes less than one second which fortunately it does.
+To allow for a trigger signal from the encoder on the Vbuddy the second bit of the register is used as signal.
+Here a problem is encountered however, since writing for the trigger input might overwrite the pulse input.

+**Solution**

+The register has to be exposed as an output for the testbench to be able to write to it without overwriting other values.
+This way the program can reset a given input bit to 0 signaling to the testbench that it's ready to receive another input.
+This then allows for up to 32 boolean inputs to the register.

 ## Required hardware changes